varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

 process management
      You can stop and start the cache (child) process though the CLI.
-You can also retrieve the lastst stack trace if the child process has crashed.
+You can also retrieve the latest stack trace if the child process has crashed.

 If you invoke varnishd(1) with -T, -M or -d the CLI will be